 - Spotting your landing

-Find a larger jump and get used to the speed and landing with some straight airs, 180's and 360's.
+Start on your go to medium jump or find a large jump and get used to the speed and landing with some straight airs, 180's and 360's.
 Although large jumps look intimidating, they allow you more time in the air to get the rotation.
 Don't worry about grabs when your first learning these spins.

 The setup for 5's and 7's is the same as a 360.
 Use your edges as you come up the jump to create both grip in the snow and a platform to push off from.
 These movements will create momentum for your spin.
 You can do this either with a straight approach or carving.